 When and how did 'silver Labs' appear?

 Just about every 'silver Lab' can be traced back to two breeders - Crist Culo Kennels and Beaver Creek Labradors.
 They gained notoriety in the mid-1980s.
 Neither has a current website.
 There is also mention of a magazine advertisement for "rare gray Labradors" that appeared sometime in the 1950s.
 Although it's mentioned over and over again, no one has been able to produce a copy.
-They can't even even agree on which magazine it appeared in.
+They can't even agree on which magazine it appeared in.
 Perhaps it's just a legend like Bigfoot and the Loch Ness Monster.

 In 1987 the American Kennel Club ("AKC") investigated a litter of silver puppies.
 After looking at the puppies and paperwork they decided "there was no reason to doubt that the dogs were purebred Labrador Retrievers."
 That statement is not the same as saying the dogs were purebred.
 Rather it meant they had no proof the dogs were of mixed parentage.
 Genetic testing would likely have proven the records were falsified, but without it they relied on the breeder's word.
 Read on to learn about his veracity.